 Fretting that my turn to researching and teaching about climate change not negate the scholarly perspectives I had developed through my prior research on religious life and spiritual striving, I taught a course on Religion and Ethics that arrived at the ethical imperative to engage climate change from the terms that this literature gave itself.
 My research assistant and doctoral student Swayam Bagaria and I crafted a paper on how to teach about climate change based on what we learnt in this class, which was published in the volume on Teaching Climate Change in the Humanities (2016).
 Veena Das and I are engaged in conversation on how Hindu and Islamic Texts offer responses to enduring anthropological questions, such as, what is it to share a world with others, what is a multiple world ontology, and so on through a course that we have been teaching and recasting for three years since 2019, Concepts: How to Read Hindu and Islamic Texts.

 Teaching is also an important part of my scholarly work as it is the way in which I best learn.
 Student engagement with my ideas and analysis is crucial to ensuring that thinking does not grow insular.
 That means teaching has to be done so as to empower students to be one's interlocutors, conversants and collaborators.
-Andrew Brandel, a doctoral student and now teaching faculty at Harvard University, and I worked together to design and co-teach a class on Romantic Anthropology, bringing together our respective engagements with literature and nature with anthropology theory and ethnography.
+Andrew Brandel, a doctoral student and now assistant director of Jewish Studies at PSU, and I worked together to design and co-teach a class on Romantic Anthropology, bringing together our respective engagements with literature and nature with anthropology theory and ethnography.
 This was a novel pedagogic experiment that paved the way for future collaborations.
 Most recently I have taught Householding on a Warming Earth in preparation for writing a book on the topic and Picturizing Climate Change, to help me think about images and what they offer to an appreciation of climate change as an object of study and was profiled in an issue of a JHU magazine.